William J. Cordner: History

-In 1857 he was appointed choirmaster to St Mary's Cathedral, again effecting considerable improvements, notably re-introducing female choristers and on occasion supplementing the organ with an orchestra.
+In 1857 he was appointed organist and choirmaster to St Mary's Cathedral, again effecting considerable improvements, notably re-introducing female choristers and on occasion supplementing the organ with an orchestra.

 He helped organise the music festival that attended opening of the Great Hall of Sydney University in July 1859.

 He was a guest organist at the opening of the new organ for St Andrew's Cathedral in August 1867.